Introduction

 As highlighted in this study, a person’s marital status has an impact on their decision-making processes.
 This effect is notably true in entrepreneurship where it is believed that variations in marital status affect the zeal in which people implement their business strategies (Xian, Jiang and McAdam, 2021).
 To this end, it was important to undertake a comparative analysis of the findings to establish whether the marital status of the informants influenced their responses.
 The impact of the respondents’ marital status on their views was investigated using the one-way ANOVA method.

-According to Appendix 11, one statement out of the 20 posed to the respondents met the significance threshold of p>0.05.
+According to findings, one statement out of the 20 posed to the respondents met the significance threshold of p>0.05.
 This finding suggests that the marital status of the respondents did not affect the quality of their responses.
 This finding contradicts those of other researchers who have argued that one’s family structure impacts their decision-making processes (Miller, Wiklund and Yu, 2020).
 Nonetheless, the low impact of the informant’s marital status on the findings means that their views were independent of their family settings or social structures.
 This finding promotes objectivity in the interpretation of the results.

 Impact of Age on Findings

 It was important to understand the impact of the respondents’ age on the findings to establish whether their views were biased towards people of a specific demographic group.
 This analysis was critical to the probe because age is a moderating variable in business relationships and strategy development (Xian, Jiang and McAdam, 2021).
-Appendix 12 summarizes findings that were obtained from this assessment.
-They reflect those of the impact of marital status on the respondents’ views because the statements posed to the respondents did not meet the significance threshold of p>0.05.
+The findings that were obtained from this assessment reflect those of the impact of marital status on the respondents’ views because the statements posed to the respondents did not meet the significance threshold of p>0.05.
 This finding means that the respondent’s ages did not influence their views on the findings.
 Again, this outcome promotes the idea that the views presented by the business owners reflected an objective assessment of strategies that would be relevant to the establishment of a new enterprise plan.
 Thus, the insights provided by the informants about the research topic were devoid of age-related influences.

 Impact of Number of Branches on Findings

-As highlighted in Appendix 13, the number of outlets operated by the respondents did not affect their views on the research topic.
+The number of outlets operated by the respondents did not affect their views on the research topic.
 This is because none of the statements posed by them met the significance threshold of p>0.05, which would have implied that the number of outlets operated affected the quality of responses.
 This finding is inconsistent with research studies, which suggest that the business experiences of entrepreneurs who are running multiple firms enriches their experiences and outlook of the market (Morelato et al., 2020).
 Thus, it could be deduced that the quality of responses given by the informants was devoid of this influence.

 Impact of Ownership Structure on Findings